Gaussian Arimoto-Blahut Algorithm for Capacity Region Calculation of Gaussian Vector Broadcast Channels

 The rest of the paper is organized as follows.
-Section \ref{secmr} develops the GBA-P and GBA-A algorithms for calculating the capacity region of the Gaussian vector BC with private messages.
+Section \ref{secmr} develops the GAB-P and GAB-A algorithms for calculating the capacity region of the Gaussian vector BC with private messages.
 Section \ref{secom} generalizes the proposed algorithms to the case of the Gaussian vector BC with both private and common messages.
 Section \ref{secop} evaluates the performance of the proposed algorithms through numerical simulations.
 Section \ref{secco} concludes the paper.

 \paragraph*{Notation} We denote by $\mathbb{S}$ the set of symmetric matrices, by $\mathbb{S}_+$ the set of symmetric positive semidefinite (PSD) matrices, by $\mathbb{S}_{++}$ the set of symmetric positive definite (PD) matrices, and by $\mathbb{S}_K$ the set $\{M\in \mathbb{S}: M\preceq K\}$ for a given $K \in \mathbb{S}$, where $M\preceq K$ means that $K - M \in \mathbb{S}_+$.
 Given $K \in \mathbb{S}_+$, we denote by $|K|$ the determinant of $K$ and write $K \succ 0$ to mean that $K \in \mathbb{S}_{++}$.
 We denote by $\mathbb{A}^c$ the complement of the set $\mathbb{A}$.
 Let $X$ be a continuous random vector.
 The differential entropy of $X$ is denoted as $h(X)$.
 We write $ X\sim \mathcal{N}\big(\mu,\Sigma\big)$ to mean that the random vector $X$ is normally distributed with mean $\mu$ and covariance matrix $\Sigma$ and $ a \propto b$ to mean that $a$ is proportional to $b$.
 We denote by $g(x; \mu,\Sigma) \propto \exp\left( -\frac{1}{2} (x-\mu)^T \Sigma^{-1} (x-\mu) \right)$ the probability density function (pdf) of $\mathcal{N}(\mu, \Sigma)$.
 We denote by $\text{diag}(a_1,a_2,\ldots, a_n)$ the diagonal matrix with diagonal elements $(a_1,a_2,\ldots , a_n)$, by $I$ the identity matrix, and by $\|\cdot\|_2$ the $\ell_2$-norm.